directdrivewheels

 What to watch out for

-The ecosystem question is the bigger one.
-Once you own Fanatec rims and pedals you are locked in.
-Their QR1 standard is theirs alone.
-Fanatec rims don’t fit on Moza or Simucube without an adapter, and the adapters cost money and add play.
-If you think you might want to mix brands later, go Moza, Simagic or Simucube instead.
+The lock-in is real.
+Once you own Fanatec rims and pedals you are committed to Fanatec rims and pedals.
+The QR2 Wheel-Side is Fanatec’s standard, and Fanatec rims don’t drop onto Moza, Simagic or Simucube bases without a third-party adapter, and those adapters cost real money and add measurable play.
+If you think you might want to mix brands later, you are better off starting on Moza, Simagic or Simucube instead.
+If you know you are going to live inside the Fanatec catalogue for the next five years, this is a non-issue.

 Verdict